ansemjo/updipogo/README.md

 ![](images/v2/bottom.jpg)

+**Note:** It may be worthwhile to replace the 4.7 kΩ resistor with a diode instead.
+Or at least, use a smaller resistor in the range of 1–2 kΩ.
+[See errata](ERRATA.md#updipogo_v2).

 ### Programming Pads

 The pogo footprint uses a somewhat dense pitch of 1.6 mm so that programming pads on future boards could require minimal space.
 The underside has footprints to add pins with standard 2.54 mm pitch or even a "normal" header, though.